xkondix/MsgBrokerSys/README.md

 - Consumer
 - Utils

-Below is a description and requirements of each service and docker-compse file
+Below is a description and requirements of each service and docker-compse file.

 --------------------------------------------------------------------------------------------------------------